-If any of these suggestions are making you feel overwhelmed by the sheer notion of having to supplement or replace the teaching your child was receiving in school, start with the fundamentals; Language, Reading and Math.
+If any of these suggestions are making you feel overwhelmed by the sheer notion of having to supplement or replace the teaching your child was receiving in school, start with the fundamentals; Language, Reading and ways to homeschool math.

 Whether or not asking questions leads to a discussion about a topic, creating an environment for open discussion throughout any lesson is vital to keep students engaged and even excited about what they are learning.
 Discussions can help participant learn and stay interested in a way listening to a lecture doesn’t.

 A focus on starting a discussion can also be what it takes get the ball rolling into kids asking the questions they may not even be thinking about.
 While this is going on, students are working out what they believe about ideas and concepts while being an active participant in learning.